 Installing NP-View Server

-NP-View Server has been designed to be easily installed by a single person in less than an hour.
+NP-View Server has been designed to be easily installed by a single person who has moderate Linux skills.
 This article provides step-by-step instructions on the installation process, which includes:

 - Provisioning a server

 - Downloading NP-View server